‘Gator, the twins and I were alone in the band section, in a group hug, as everyone left the stadium.

 Turning to everyone, “Tim’s my big brother.”
 Then looking at ‘Gator, “Y’all’s my bigger brother.”

 The moms were introduced, taking Anna into their arms and leading her inside as she needed the bathroom urgently.

-“Yeah, she hadda stop every ten miles.
+“Yeah, she hadda stop like every ten miles.
 Took us forever to git here,” Hippie complained.